junxit/us-congress-bills-117/bill.md

   - **(E)** have investigators who either have specialized experience before joining investigative units or are trained in investigations once they join those units;
   - **(F)** often have standard operating procedures for investigations that establish policies and evidence-based best practices for conducting and completing homicide investigations; and
   - **(G)** have better relationships with the communities they serve, even if no specific community-oriented campaign or initiative exists between investigative units and community groups.
-- **(5)** Criminal justice agencies should collaborate with each other and share best practices for solving homicides and non-fatal shootings.
+- **(5)** Criminal justice agencies should collaborate with each other and share best practices for solving violent crimes committed against a person.
-- **(6)** A comprehensive community engagement strategy concerning gun violence is essential to improving clearance rates for homicides and non-fatal shootings.
+- **(6)** A comprehensive community engagement strategy concerning gun violence is essential to improving clearance rates for violent crimes committed against a person.

 ## § 3.
 Grant program with respect to violent incident clearance and technological investigative methods